es-shims/es6-shim/README.md

 ## WeakMap shim
-It is not possible to implement WeakMap in pure javascript.
+It is not possible to implement WeakMap in pure JavaScript.
 The [es6-collections](https://github.com/WebReflection/es6-collections) implementation doesn't hold values strongly, which is critical for the collection. `es6-shim` decided to not include an incorrect shim.

-`WeakMap` has very unusual use-cases, so you probably won't need it at all (use simple `Map` instead).
+`WeakMap` has very unusual use cases, so you probably won't need it at all (use simple `Map` instead).

 ## Getting started